trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 I think the best explanation is here: [The Difference Between URLs, URIs, and URNs](https://danielmiessler.com/study/url-uri/) by [Daniel Miessler](https://danielmiessler.com/about/).

-For me, this short and clear explanation is also interesting:
+For me, this short and clear comment is also interesting:

   > URIs **identify** and URLs **identify** and **locate**; however, **locators are also identifiers**, so every URL is also a URI, but there are URIs which are not URLs.